-- 4) CLECs shall file annually a written description and a map that describe their existing physical facilities by April 1 of each year. - 5) Facilities-based CLECs are required to make all telecommunications service offerings available for resale on a nondiscriminatory basis. - 6) CLECs shall be subject to the obligations of public utilities under the Public Utilities Code, including but not limited to, Sections 451 and 453 regarding the provision of just and reasonable rates and charges. - 7) CLECs shall provide California LifeLine services and discounts to eligible consumers. - 8) CLECs must obtain Commission approval before discontinuing service in any part of their service area. - 9) CLECs shall provide 911 and/or E911 service. - 10)CLECs shall apply the rules ultimately adopted in the Emergency Disaster Relief proceeding (R.18-03-011).
+- facilities in an Esri shapefile or .KML file, and 3) the polygon boundaries that contain all end user locations in a polygon Esri shapefile or .KML file. - 5) CLECs shall file annually a written description and a map that describe their existing physical facilities by April 1 of each year. - 6) Facilities-based CLECs are required to make all telecommunications service offerings available for resale on a nondiscriminatory basis. - 7) CLECs shall be subject to the obligations of public utilities under the Public Utilities Code, including but not limited to, Sections 451 and 453 regarding the provision of just and reasonable rates and charges. - 8) CLECs shall provide California LifeLine services and discounts to eligible consumers. - 9) CLECs must obtain Commission approval before discontinuing service in any part of their service area. - 10) CLECs shall provide 911 and/or E911 service. - 11) CLECs shall apply the rules ultimately adopted in the Emergency Disaster Relief proceeding (R.18-03-011).
 Such rules may include on-site emergency backup power to support all essential communications equipment, including, but not limited to, switching centers, central offices, wire centers, head ends, network nodes, field cabinets, remote terminals, and cellular sites (or their functional equivalents) necessary to maintain service for a minimum of 72 hours immediately following a power outage.
 Service must be sufficient to maintain access for all customers to 9-1-1 service, to receive emergency notifications, and to access web browsing for emergency notices.

-- 11)CLECs shall be subject to all applicable Commission consumer protection rules, including General Order (GO) 168, the Consumer Bill of Rights Governing Telecommunications Services60, and Appendix B (excluding Rules 2.9 and 2.10) attached to D.95-07-054 and this decision. - 12)CLECs shall provide the following reports to the Commission: - (a) On a quarterly basis, a copy of all written notices provided to customers in accordance with Rules 1, 2 and 6 of the consumer protection rules set forth in Appendix B of D.95-07-054 and this decision; - (b) By April 1 of each year, a copy of the CLEC's annual report; - (c) Reports regarding major service interruptions, consistent with GO 133-D, FCC Part 4 rules, FCC's NORS reporting requirements, and the ETC outage report;
+13) CLECs shall be subject to all applicable Commission consumer protection rules, including General Order (GO) 168, the Consumer Bill of Rights Governing

+Telecommunications Services60, and Appendix B (excluding Rules 2.9 and 2.10) attached to D.95-07-054 and this decision.

+- 14) CLECs shall provide the following reports to the Commission: - (a) On a quarterly basis, a copy of all written notices provided to customers in accordance with Rules 1, 2 and 6 of the consumer protection rules set forth in Appendix B of D.95-07-054 and this decision; - (b) By April 1 of each year, a copy of the CLEC's annual report; - (c) Reports regarding major service interruptions, consistent with GO 133-D, FCC Part 4 rules, FCC's NORS reporting requirements, and the ETC outage report; - (d) All applicable reports required by GO 133-D61 and any subsequent service quality rules established by the Commission; and - (e) Such other reports required by the Commission. - 15) CLECs shall comply with all applicable affiliate transaction rules and reporting requirements.62 - 16) In their CPCN applications63 to expand service to territories served by Small LECs, CLECs shall state which technological platform they intend to utilize to provide service.
+CLECs shall also comply with all other CPCN requirements. - 17) CLECs shall comply with the Commission's public purpose program surcharge and user fee requirements.